Choosing the Road Less Traveled

 “ETP shored up for us what we wanted to do,” Bartlett says.
 “We had a vision; I took the course; and we made it happen within a year, during a global pandemic.”

-Bartlett joined the SBDC for a second course, Financial Management – Sprint, in May 2021.
+Bartlett joined the SBDC for a second course, Introduction to Financial Management (formerly Financial Management – Sprint!), in May 2021.
 The curriculum provides a deep dive into business finances, and Bartlett found the slides and resources valuable as she worked to master her own business finances.

 Bartlett says her experience with SBDC courses and consulting built her confidence and skills to be able to be successful on her first try.